15 more die from corona in Punjab

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 According to report issued by Primary and Secondary Healthcare Department (P&SHD) on Thursday, the death toll reached 4,821, while confirmed cases became 159,311 in the province.
-As per the spokesperson for Corona Monitoring Room at P&SHD, 18,235 tests have been conducted in the last 24 hours, which raised the total number of tests to 2,980,461 in the province.
-After 4,821 fatalities and recovery of a total of 144,921 patients, including 713 recoveries in the last 24 hours, so far, 9,569 active cases still remain, who are either isolated at homes or under treatment in hospitals.
+As per the spokesperson for Corona Monitoring Room at P&SHD, 18,235 tests have been conducted in the last 4 hours.